-14.41 In late January 2019 Gill attended late for a session with her recovery coordinator at CGL.
+- 6.42 On 30th January 2019 Gill attended late for a session with her recovery coordinator at CGL.
 She had self-harmed by cutting her left arm with a piece of glass.
 Gill stated that she had an argument with her partner, Francis as he thought she had 'robbed someone'.
-Gill did not want to sit and have a one-to-one session, she stated she had reduced her alcohol use and had not had a drink so far that morning.

-14.42 In March 2019 Francis was evicted from the hostel where he was staying with immediate effect after an incident two days ago where he was seen smashing a bottle over another resident's head.
-Gill had been permitted to stay at the hostel but left with Francis and did not return that evening.

-14.43 In April 2019 Gill, having served a prison sentence after breaching suspended sentence conditions imposed upon her, attended CGL and spoke to a member of staff.
-Gill disclosed previous domestic abuse from her ex-husband and explained that a member of her ex-partner's family had seriously sexually assaulted her, and that she had never received support around this and instead blocked it out of her memory.
+Gill did not want to sit and have a one-to-one session, she stated she had reduced her alcohol use and had not had a drink so far in the morning. - 6.43 In March 2019 Francis was evicted from the hostel where he was staying with immediate effect after an incident two days ago where he was seen smashing a bottle over another resident's head.
+Gill had been permitted to stay at the hostel but left with Francis and did not return that evening. - 6.44 On 25th April, 2019, Gill having served a prison sentence after breaching suspended sentence conditions imposed upon her attended CGL and spoke to a member of staff.
+Gill disclosed previous domestic abuse from her ex-husband and explained that a member of her ex-partner's family had seriously sexually assaulted her, and she never received support around this and instead blocked it out of her memory.
 Gill stated that she was happy in her relationship with her partner, Francis and stated they have been together for eight years.
-Gill stated that she was living with her partner.

-14.44 In September 2019 Gill disclosed to her Recovery Co-ordinator that she stayed on the streets last night due to an argument with her partner, Francis.
-Gill said she was unaware where she would be staying tonight and would probably stay on her friend's sofa.

-14.45 In the early hours of 15th September Police Officers dealt with two incidents both of which involved Gill and Francis who were on the street, intoxicated and had been fighting with each other.
-No arrests were made but VPRF1 forms were completed in respect of both Gill and Francis and the risk level assessed as medium/Silver.
+Gill stated that she was living with her partner. - 6.45 On 4th September 2019 Gill disclosed to her Recovery Co-ordinator that she stayed on the streets last night due to an argument with her partner, Francis.
+Gill said she was unaware where she would be staying tonight and would probably stay on her friend's sofa. - 6.46 In the early hours of 15th September Police Officers dealt with two incidents both of which involved Gill and Francis who were on the street, intoxicated and had been fighting with each other.
+No arrests were made but VPRF1 forms were completed in respect of both and the risk level assessed as medium/Silver.